IvanKrastevv/ivankrastevv-SSL-TLS-certificate-checker/README.md

 - kubectl get jobs --watch
 - kubectl logs job/<job-name>
 - kubectl logs <job-pod-name>
--- for debug if needed
+For debug if needed
 - kubectl exec -it ssl-expiry-run-26nwt -- cat /app/sites.txt
--kubectl get events (-n namespace) - provide namespace if not working in the 'default' namespace
+- kubectl get events (-n namespace) - provide namespace if not working in the 'default' namespace

 To trigger it immediately: